ahmadbilaldev/ahmadbilaldev/README.md

 ### Glad to see you here!

-Ahmad Bilal is a Full Stack Software Engineer who loves open source.
-He is a Developer Advocacy Enthusiast and is currently working with the DevRel team at [RapidAPI](https://rapidapi.com/?) where he has planned and curated 120+ guides, dev-demos and interactive components.
-He writes a lot of JavaScript, Next.js, and MERN Stack while creating content to enable developers to be as excited as he is about these technologies.
+I am is a Full Stack Software Engineer who loves open source.
+I'm currently working as the founding engineer at Langbase, building the best AI developer platform.
+I am also a Developer Advocate.
+I write a lot of JavaScript, Next.js, and MERN Stack while creating content to enable developers to be as excited as I am about these technologies.

-He has experience as a Next.js developer with React, TypeScript, Tailwind, Node, APIs, REST and GraphQL.
+These days, my go-to stack is Next.js with React, TypeScript, Tailwind, REST/GraphQL APIs with Node backends.

 <br/>